Tekno the Robotic Puppy

-Tekno the Robotic Puppy (also known as Teksta the Robotic Puppy) is a popular electronic robotic toy which originally launched in late 2000.
+Tekno the Robotic Puppy (also known as Teksta Interactive Robotic Puppy) is a popular electronic robotic toy which originally launched in late 2000.
 Tekno sold more than 7 million units in its first season and went on to sell more than 40 million units in its original 4 years of production.
 The worldwide popularity for Tekno led to prominent awards and widespread media coverage which included newspaper articles, television and film appearances, and a stand-alone feature on the cover of Time magazine.

 It had more than 160 emotions and functions.
 Tekno's basic functions included walking, barking, eating, and sleeping, and special motor sensors simulated emotional and lifelike intelligence.
 It could be "taught" to respond to voice commands and to perform real dog tricks such as fetching, whining, and playing tricks with the included bone and ball accessories.
 Smart light sensor technology also gave Tekno the ability to understand visual commands and to react to environmental stimuli, even knowing when to go to sleep on its own.

-In 2013, the new Tekno Robotic Puppy was released by Genesis Toys in the UK.
-This model is controlled by a smart device.